-Douglas County provides unique opportunities for its residents to enjoy elements of a rural lifestyle while remaining in reasonable proximity to jobs, shopping, and a variety of activities and uses found in its urban and suburban communities.
-However, there can be several challenges associated with the rural lifestyle as well.
-The information provided on this web page includes need-to-know information on roads, water and sewer, land and animal management, permitted uses and activities, and other issues that are commonly encountered by rural residents.
-In addition, this resource includes rural design guidelines to suggest ways in which land owners can use their properties to enhance the special character of the Douglas County rural environment.
+Douglas County provides unique opportunities for residents to enjoy elements of a rural lifestyle while remaining in proximity to jobs, shopping, and a variety of activities found in urban and suburban communities.
+There can be several challenges associated with the rural lifestyle.
+The information provided below serves as a helpful resource for rural residents and those interested in moving to a rural community.